What is right for me: MARPE, MSE, DOME, MASPE, RPE, SARPE, … ?

 DOME: Distraction Osteogenesis Maxillary Expansion

-What they all have in common is the aim of widening the upper jaw skeletally and not just widening the dental arch.
+What they all have in common: the goal of skeletally expanding the upper jaw and not just widening the dental arch.

-In the past, bony expansion of the upper jaw was only possible in children, as their sutures had not yet ossified.
+Previously, bony expansion of the upper jaw was only possible in children because their bone sutures had not yet fused.

-Since the invention of mini-implants, this orthopaedic expansion of the maxilla has also been possible in adolescents and adults - without any jaw surgery.
+Since the invention of mini-implants, this orthopedic expansion of the maxilla is also possible for adolescents and adults – entirely without jaw surgery.

-It takes more force and more time to open the palatal suture in adults.
-An expander on mini-implants makes exactly that possible.
-Instead of using the teeth as anchors, the force is transferred directly to the upper jaw bone using the mini screws.
-According to experts, activation should take place slowly - i.e. away from Rapid Palatal Expansion (RPE, MARPE) towards Slow Palatal Expansion (MASPE) in order to avoid complications as much as possible.
+To open the palatal suture in adults, more force and time are required.
+A mini-implant supported expander makes this possible.
+Instead of using the teeth as anchors, the force is transferred directly to the upper jaw bone via mini-screws.
+According to expert opinion, activation should be slow – moving away from Rapid Palatal Expansion (RPE, MARPE) towards Slow Palatal Expansion (MASPE) to best avoid complications.

-The teeth can be included in the appliance as additional anchors (e.g. MSE), but this does not only have advantages.
-The teeth can move out of the bone and cause discomfort - especially if the skeletal expansion does not work as planned.
+Teeth can be included as additional anchors in the appliance (e.g., MSE), but this does not only bring advantages.
+The teeth can be moved out of the bone and cause discomfort – especially if the skeletal expansion does not work as planned.

-Teeth can be included in the appliance as additional anchors, but this does not only bring advantages.
+Teeth can be included as additional anchors in the appliance, but this does not only bring advantages.

-What do you do if skeletal expansion of the upper jaw with mini implants does not work?
+What do you do if skeletal upper jaw expansion with mini-implants does not work?

-What they have in common: All techniques refer to bone incisions in the maxilla to reduce resistance and allow skeletal expansion.
+What they have in common: All techniques involve bone cuts in the upper jaw to reduce resistance and enable skeletal expansion.

-What they differ in: the extent of the incisions.
+How they differ: in the extent of the cuts.

-The dotted lines mark the osteotomies (bone cuts) that facilitate the expansion of the upper jaw.
+The dashed lines mark the osteotomies (bone cuts) that facilitate upper jaw expansion.

-Basically, the more extensive the incisions, the higher the probability of success - but at the same time the more invasive the procedure.
+Generally, the more extensive the cuts, the higher the probability of success – but invasiveness also increases simultaneously.

-It is not yet possible to predict with certainty who will benefit from bone incisions and for whom the enlargement will work without them.
-However, experts agree that it works better in women than in men without surgical incisions and that it works better in younger people than in older people.
+Who additionally benefits from bone cuts and for whom expansion works without them cannot yet be reliably predicted.
+However, experts agree that it works better without surgical cuts in women than in men, and better in younger individuals than in older ones.

-To summarize, MARPE, MASPE, MSE, SARPE, etc. all refer to techniques that extend the maxilla skeletally.
+In summary, MARPE, MASPE, MSE, SARPE, etc., all refer to techniques that skeletally expand the upper jaw.

-The latest development of this concept is DOMExD: While the upper jaw is slowly extended, the teeth are moved towards each other at the same time so that there is no disruptive gap between the teeth.
+The latest development of this concept is DOMExD: While the upper jaw is slowly expanded, the teeth are simultaneously moved towards each other to prevent a bothersome gap from forming.
 The credit for this ingenious idea goes to Dr. Christian Leonhardt.

-DOMExD: Maxillary expansion for improved nasal breathing and more tongue space without a gap between the teeth.
+DOMExD: Upper jaw expansion for improved nasal breathing and more tongue space without a tooth gap.